JialeHan22/Conformal-Online-Auction-Design/Real Data Analysis/README.md

 ### Core Modules

 * **`Myerson_auction.py`**
-  Implements the empirical Myerson auction following the methodology of Cole and Roughgarden (2014).
+  This module provides functions to implement the empirical Myerson auction, following the methodology of Cole and Roughgarden (2014), given historical value data.

 * **`conformal_auxiliary.py`**
   Contains auxiliary functions for the conformal prediction framework, used primarily to identify the item type in each auction.

 * **`real_data_exp.py`**
-  Implements the core experimental setup.
-This module conducts empirical comparisons of the expected revenue under different auction mechanisms, and also calculates the coverage probability of the conformal prediction interval for the true value.
+  This module implements the core experimental setup, providing functions to conduct empirical comparisons of expected revenue across different auction mechanisms and to compute the coverage probability of conformal prediction intervals for the true valuation.

 * **`split_table.py`**
-  Utility module for randomly splitting historical auction data into training and calibration sets.
+  This module provides functions for randomly partitioning historical auction data into training and calibration sets.

 ### Dataset